 American churches are finding that their buildings are no longer the community social landmark they once were.
-A decrease in faith is partially to blame; the percentage of adults who identify as Christian dropped from 78.4% in 2008 to 70.6% in the latest.
-The can be seen in mainline Protestant churches such as Lutherans and Methodists.
+A decrease in faith is partially to blame; the percentage of adults who identify as Christian dropped from 78.4% in 2008 to 70.6% in the latest Pew survey.
+The greatest decline can be seen in mainline Protestant churches such as Lutherans and Methodists.
 And almost 23% of U.S. adults now say they are religiously unaffiliated.

 An Attendance Crisis

 There’s also a generational divide between those who consider themselves religious and those who don’t.
-Baby Boomers, born between 1946 and 1964, still make up theof Christians at 35%.
-Nearly attend church services once a week.
-Their Millennial children and grandchildren are than any other generation to consider religion an important aspect in their lives.
+Baby Boomers, born between 1946 and 1964, still make up the largest share of Christians at 35%.
+Nearly half attend church services once a week.
+Their Millennial children and grandchildren are less likely than any other generation to consider religion an important aspect in their lives.
 Those who do make up 23% of Christians, and only 41–43% report weekly church participation.

 While those numbers might not seem alarming, it’s important to note the difference between how often people say they attend church and how often they actually do.
-Some sources report church attendance as low asof the population on any given Sunday.
+Some sources report church attendance as low as 17.7% of the population on any given Sunday.

 A Loss of Funding

 This drop in religious identity is coupled with an overall decline in financial giving to religious institutions.
-In 1990,of all charitable donations in the U.S. were made to churches and other religious establishments.
+In 1990, half of all charitable donations in the U.S. were made to churches and other religious establishments.
 As of 2016, however, that share fell to 32%.
-Religious leaders say that younger people are by tradition and no longer feel obligated to donate money the same way their parents did.
+Religious leaders say that younger people are less constrained by tradition and no longer feel obligated to donate money the same way their parents did.

 All of this means that churches are having to adapt to aging, dwindling congregations that may contribute less financially than they once did.
 The loss of funding and a thriving community makes keeping and maintaining expensive church buildings difficult.